ijpiantanida/talkback/README.md

 ## Custom request body matcher
 By default, in order for a request to match against a saved tape, both request and tape need to have the exact same body.
-There might be cases were this rule is too strict (for example, if your body contains time dependent bits) but enabling `ignoreBody` is too lax.
+There might be cases where this rule is too strict (for example, if your body contains time dependent bits) but enabling `ignoreBody` is too lax.

 Talkback lets you pass a custom matching function as the `bodyMatcher` option.
 The function will receive a saved tape and the current request, and it has to return whether they should be considered a match on their body.